-- Scaling - fit a defined range of acceptable sizes. shape or bilinear or bicubic interpolation to avoid down sampling to reduce efforts. mapped back to the original - Affine Transformation The generalization of translation, rotation and scaling.
+- Scaling Up- or down-sampling of the image to fit within a defined range of acceptable sizes.
+For instance, a neural network might expect the input to fit into the input matrix.
+A shape or texture feature is sensitive to different scaling and may yield different results.
+The usual methods are bilinear or bicubic interpolation to avoid the creation of artefacts that could negatively impact the algorithms (in combination with Gaussian filters when down-sampling).
+If the algorithm is complex and expensive, down sampling is often applied to reduce the efforts.
+In such cases, the results are computed for the down-sampled image only, and then mapped back to the original image (see k-means clustering later on for image segmentation). - Affine Transformation The generalization of translation, rotation and scaling.
 The original coordinates (x, y) are mapped to a new pair (x', y') as follows:

-$\begin{bmatrix} x'\\y'\\1 \end{bmatrix} = \begin{bmatrix} a{1,1} & a{1,2} & a{1,3}\\a{2,1} & a{2,2} & a{2,3}\\0 & 0 & 1 \end{bmatrix} \begin{bmatrix} x\\y\\1 \end{bmatrix}$
+[x'] a {1,1} a {1,2} a {1,3} $\begin{bmatrix} x \end{bmatrix}$ y' = a {2,1} $a{1,2} \\ a{2,2} \\ 0$ a {2,3} y $\lfloor_1 \rfloor$ L 0 0 1 [1]

 With this matrix representation, we can simplify the concatenation of various operators to obtain a single matrix again.
-To improve results, blinear or bicubic interpolation is needed to estimate pixel values in the new matrix.
-Note: the affine transformation above does not necessarily map to a discrete and positive coordinate systems, and some areas in the new image space may have unknown values (think about a rotation by 45 degrees mapped to minimum bounding box).

-- Noise Reduction / Sensor Adjustments - Sensors, transcoding and digitization can add noise (think of white and black pixels across the image) that can significantly impact the feature extraction process.
+To improve results, bilinear or bicubic interpolation is needed to estimate pixel values in the new matrix.
+Note: the affine transformation above does not necessarily map to a discrete and positive coordinate systems, and some areas in the new image space may have unknown values (think about a rotation b) 45 degrees mapped to minimum bounding box).
+Noise Reduction / Sensor Adjustments (think of white and black pixels across the mage) that can significantly impact the feature extraction process.
 Common methods are mean filter or Gaussian filters as described next.
 Other adjustments may include color corrections, distortions, moiré patterns or compression artifacts.
+Convolution is a mathematical operation that combines two functions to produce a new function.
+It is similar to the cross-correlation but considers values "backwards" and integrates them.
+The discrete two dimensional form is given as ( denotes the convolution operation)